jada-garofalo/jada-garofalo/README.md

 My name is Jada Garofalo, and I am currently a junior at Syracuse University studying Physics and Neuroscience.

-I can be reached via email at jagarofa@syr.edu or jagarofa@g.syr.edu if you prefer gmail.
+I can be reached via email at jagarofa@syr.edu for professional stuff.

 To see all of my information in an easy-to-navigate space, please visit this page: